 There is a lot of financial information.
 When developing a financial reporting dashboard you have to pay attention to the most important metrics.

-Another way of prioritizing your indicators, is by significance or relevance.
-One motto : get straight to the point.
-Remember that a financial dashboard has two purpose :
+Another way of prioritizing your indicators is by significance or relevance.
+One motto: get straight to the point.
+Remember that a financial dashboard has two purposes:

 - to serve decision-making